July 14, 2011

 Solution in the works

-The UC Berkeley chapter of EWB-USA, together with the San Francisco Professional Chapter’s Appropriate Technologies Design Team, may have a solution in the pipeline.
+The University of California, Berkeley chapter of EWB-USA, together with the San Francisco Professional Chapter’s Appropriate Technologies Design Team, may have a solution in the pipeline.

 How about hydroponic farming with soda bottles?
 “This isn’t necessarily the most cost-effective, but it’s a really cool concept!” says Hannah Kates in EWB-USA’s LI group.
 “Depending on the community’s needs, maybe the idea could be adapted,” she says.